 Early Notables of the Corlesse family (pre 1700)

-1610-1689), English Royalist officer of...
-Another 26 words (2 lines of text) are included under the topic Early Corlesse Notables in all our PDF Extended History products and printed products wherever possible.
+Another 204 words (15 lines of text) are included under the topic Early Corlesse Notables in all our PDF Extended History products and printed products wherever possible.

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Corlesse or a variant listed above: Andrew Carelesse, who settled in Virginia in 1650; Joane Carelesse, who arrived in Virginia in 1653; Thomas Careless, who arrived in Virginia in 1737.

 - ^ Harrison, Henry, Surnames of the United Kingdom: A Concise Etymological Dictionary Baltimore: Geneological Publishing Company, 2013.
 Print

 - ^ Charnock, Richard, Stephen, Ludus Patronymicus of The Etymology of Curious Surnames.
 London: Trubner & Co., 60 Paternoster Row, 1868.
 Print.